UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCR/ibm-urbancode-deploy/README.md

 management purposes and allow the execution of UrbanCode Deploy deployment processes from IBM UrbanCode Release scheduled deployments.

-The plug-in is compatible with IBM UrbanCode Release version 6.1.1.5 and later.
-It requires IBM UrbanCode Deploy version 6.1.1.4 and later.
+This plug-in requires IBM UrbanCode Release version 7.0.0.4 and later.

 |Back to ...||Latest Version|||||